rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-socket-servers.md

     - DevOps
     - CloudServers
 metaTitle: "Get high throughput and low latency with your socket servers"
-metaDescription: "In this blog post, I explore the impact of NUMA controls in the Linux&reg; operating systems to determine the impact of latency and overall throughput."
+metaDescription: "In this blog post, I explore the impact of non-uniform memory access (NUMA) controls in Linux&reg; operating systems to determine the impact of latency and overall throughput."
 ogTitle: "Get high throughput and low latency with your socket servers"
-ogDescription: "In this blog post, I explore the impact of NUMA controls in the Linux&reg; operating systems to determine the impact of latency and overall throughput."
+ogDescription: "In this blog post, I explore the impact of non-uniform memory access (NUMA) controls in Linux&reg; operating systems to determine the impact of latency and overall throughput."
 ---

-The need for access to high-speed, low latency storage systems has become commonplace in today's server industry.
-Remember, only a few years ago, people considered SATA and SAS solid-state drives (SSDs) too expensive for everyday storage use.
+The need for access to high-speed, low-latency storage systems has become commonplace in today's server industry.
+Remember, only a few years ago, people considered Serial Advanced Technology Attachment (SATA) and Serial Attached Small Computer System Interface (SAS) solid-state drives (SSDs) too expensive for everyday storage use.

 <!-- more -->

-Today, storage systems commonly consist of nothing but NAND-based products.
+Today, storage systems commonly consist of nothing but NOT AND (NAND)-based products.
 I remember back in 2015 reading about multimillion-dollar storage systems that could provide a few million Input/Output Operations Per Second (IOPS).
 Here we are in 2020, and I can exceed those numbers with a single system and for a few thousand dollars.
 Simply amazing.

-PCI-based storage has had a mixed past with Fusion-IO, providing proprietary systems and drivers for high-speed performance.
+Peripheral Component Interconnect (PCI)-based storage has had a mixed past with Fusion-IO&reg;, providing proprietary systems and drivers for high-speed performance.
 Luckily our industry overcame those vendor-centric models and delivered on a standard interface for PCI storage.
 Non-Volatile Memory Express (NVMe) is the common name for providing NAND storage